i-christian/school_management_system/README.md

 School Management System is licensed under the MIT License.
 See the [LICENSE](/LICENSE) file for details.

 ## Acknowledgements 🙌
-Special thanks to the developers of Golang, Templ, and HTMX & TailwindCSS for their excellent tools and libraries.
+Special thanks to the developers of Golang, Chi, Templ, and HTMX & TailwindCSS for their excellent tools and libraries.